 So, keep in mind that long beards are not suitable for all settings.
 Many workplaces frown on full-fledged mountain man face styles.
 If birds can nest in that thing, it might be a problem that requires some beard trimming.

 If you want to go longer, then you need to know how to use scissors.
-For this technique, you need good, properly sharp grooming scissors and a comb.
+For this technique, you need good, properly sharp grooming scissors and a comb like those found in The Beard Hedger™ Pro Kit.

 You’re only going to be snipping a few hairs at a time with each cut.
 It takes a few minutes for each side.
 Take your time and avoid over-trimming the beard and accidentally changing the shape or style.